-Table Page Number III-1 Cargo Activity Five-Year Forecast III-4 IV-1 Statement of Revenue, Expenses and Change in Net Position by Business IV-4 IV-2 Operating Revenue and Expense Detail IV-3 Statements of Revenues, Expenses and Changes in Net Position IV-4 Allocation and Direct Charge Summary IV-5 NWSA Five-Year Financial Forecast V-1 Planned Capitalized Project Spending V-2 V-2 Five-Year Planned Capital Improvement Plan by Purpose V-3 Five-Year Planned Program Improvement Plan by Accounting Treatment V-4 Planned Major Projects by Line of Business V-5 Net Income Impact of Capitalized Projects
+Table Page Number III-1 Cargo Activity Five-Year Forecast III-4 IV-1 Statement of Revenue, Expenses and Change in Net Position by Business IV-4 IV-2 Operating Revenue and Expense Detail IV-5 IV-3 Statements of Revenues, Expenses and Changes in Net Position IV-6 IV-4 Allocation and Direct Charge Summary IV-6 IV-5 NWSA Five-Year Financial Forecast IV-7 V-1 Planned Capitalized Project Spending V-2 V-2 Five-Year Planned Capital Investment Plan by Purpose V-3 V-3 Five-Year Planned Program Investment Plan by Accounting Treatment V-3 V-4 Planned Major Projects by Line of Business V-3 V-5 Net Income Impact of Capitalized Projects V-3

-To: Managing Members Date: November 1, 2016
+To: Managing Members Date: November 7, 2017

-Subject: The Northwest Seaport Alliance Operating Budget and Five-Year Capital Improvement Plan
+Subject: The Northwest Seaport Alliance Operating Budget and Five-Year Capital Investment Plan

-Staff is pleased to present the 2017 Northwest Seaport Alliance (NWSA) Budget.
+Staff is pleased to present the 2018 Northwest Seaport Alliance (NWSA) Budget.
 This document informs citizens and other interested parties about the NWSA's overall goals and strategies, as well as the competitive environment in which we operate.
 It highlights our focus on strategic investments that will deliver competitive financial results, build for the future, and continue to create jobs and economic wealth for the Puget Sound region.

-The competition among West Coast ports remains incredibly intense as shipping lines form new alliances and terminal operators explore ways in which to reduce costs, including consolidating terminals.
+The competition among West Coast ports remains incredibly intense as shipping lines have formed new alliances and terminal operators continue to explore ways in which to reduce costs, including consolidating terminals.
 The introduction of larger vessels to gain economies of scale has resulted in the need for significant infrastructure investment at West Coast ports.
 Additionally, West Coast ports are faced with increased competition from ports in Canada, Mexico and the East and Gulf Coasts of the United States.